nick-jones/phircy/README.md

 ## Usage

 Phircy requires a config file to be present in the project root.
+Simply `cp config.json.dist config.json`, and update the following information:

+* `networks`: fill in bot details.
+The servers field be set to a string, or an array if you wish to add fallback servers.
-Simply `cp config.json.dist config.json` and fill in connection details for all the networks you wish to connect to.
+* `plugins`: provide the names of all the plugins you wish to be loaded.

 Then simply execute `./phircy`

-Please note that currently there are no mechanisms for automatically registering listeners, so the IRC session will simply sit idle.

-If you wish to run the application from other locations, or as a dependency of another project, then you simply need to create an instance of the Application class, supplying connection details.
-Listeners can also be provided at this stage.
+If you wish to run the application from other locations, or as a dependency of another project, then you simply need to create an instance of the `Application` class, supplying connection details.
+Listeners, subscribers and plugins can also be provided at this stage.

 ```php
 $phircy = new \Phircy\Application([